 Wisconsin-based certified public accounting firm, KerberRose S.C., disclosed a data breach in its wealth management division that affected approximately 27,076 individuals in the United States.

 On April 29, 2026, an unauthorized third party gained access to an email account belonging to one KerberRose employee, according to the company's notification to consumers.
-That compromised email account resulted in limited access to a portion of a back-up platform used in operating the firm's wealth management business, which is run through a division called KerberRose Wealth Management LLC.
+The compromised email account resulted in limited access to a portion of a back-up platform used in operating the firm's wealth management business, which is run through a division called KerberRose Wealth Management LLC.

 KerberRose became aware of the incident two days later, on May 1, 2026.
 According to the notification, no other systems and no other divisions of KerberRose's business were affected by the breach.
 The company specifically noted that the CPA and tax services offered through KerberRose S.C. were unaffected.